A Static Optimality Transformation with Applications to Planar Point Location

 \end{lemma}

-\begin{proof} The main summation is over every element $s$ of $S$.
-For each element $s$, the first up to $2 n^\alpha$ queries are given the trivial bound of $O(\log n)$, whereas the remaining queries (if any) are given the bound of Lemma~\ref{singlequery}.
-The first additive term at the end is the construction cost of $O(n^\beta\log n)$ of the subset-biased structure of size $n^\beta$ which is incurred every $n^\alpha$ operations.
+\begin{proof} The main summation is over the regions in $S$.
+For each region $s$, the initial $2 n^\alpha$ (or less) queries take time $O(\log n)$, since during these queries $s$ is never in the subset-biased structure.
+The running times for the remaining queries (if any) are bounded using Lemma~\ref{singlequery}.
+The first additional term comes from the $O(n^\beta\log n)$ construction cost of the subset-biased structure, incurred every $n^\alpha$ operations.
 The final term is the linear one-time cost to build the static structure. \end{proof}